noinarisak/okta-terraform-demo/README.md

 ## Pre Req

 * Okta Org/Tenant
-* Terraform and Terraform Okta Provider
+* Terraform and Terraform Okta Provider/Plugin

 ## Quick Start

 ### Tools

-Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since Okta Provider is still *Community* stage the binary will NOT automatically be pulled in by `terraform` cli like aws, gcp, etc.
+Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since the Okta Provider is still *Community* status the binary will NOT automatically be pulled in by `terraform` cli like aws, gcp, etc.

 Okta Provider instructions:

 * WARNING: `terraform` cli  must be installed
-* Download the latest plugin [here](https://github.com/articulate/terraform-provider-okta/releases), selecting zip file associated with OS and unzip. (ie. `erraform-provider-okta-darwin-amd64.zip` for MacOS)
+* Download the latest plugin [here](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)
 * Move the binary file to the your `~/.terraform.d/plugins` on MacOS/Linux or `%APPDATA%\terraform.d\plugins` on Windows.

 ### Setup Steps for Demo

-Setup developer Okta Org and create a API Token.
+Setup a developer Okta Org and create a API Token.

-1. Setup developer Okta Org at [Developer.okta.com](https://developer.okta.com/).
+1. Setup developer Okta Org at [developer.okta.com](https://developer.okta.com/).
 2. Active your Okta Org and then go to the Dashboad.
 3. On the Dashboard screen, navigate `API` menu and select `Tokens`.
 4. On the API screen, click `Create Token` and name your API Token.